Trexmount Ventures

 Goodbye! to all the trekking crews, guides, and loyal good porters including the people of this fascinating Jumla and Mugu.
 Morning walks to an airfield for a short scenic flight to Nepalgunj, at Nepalgunj with time to refresh in this warm area, afternoon or late morning catch another flight back to Kathmandu and then transfer to respective hotels, after a most unimaginable journey Around Lake Rara with great service of Trexmount Ventures and wonderful crews.

-After morning breakfast, free day for trek preparation.
-OR, you can do a sightseeing tour in Kathmandu valley with a visit to the fascinating heritage and cultural sites.
+After morning breakfast, a free day for trek preparation.
+OR, you can do a sightseeing tour in the Kathmandu valley with a visit to the fascinating heritage and cultural sites.

-A few places are worth visiting such as the holy Pashupatinath temple, Bouddhanath, Swayambhunath (Monkey Temple), Durbar Squire ( One is in Kathmandu, in Patan, and also in Bhaktapur), Museum, monasteries, old historical Palaces, and Gardens.
-Note: this tour is optional so you can visit with place of your interest & pay locally.
+A few places are worth visiting, such as the holy Pashupatinath temple, Bouddhanath, Swayambhunath (Monkey Temple), Durbar Square ( One is in Kathmandu, in Patan, and also in Bhaktapur), the Museum, monasteries, old historical Palaces, and Gardens.
+Note: this tour is optional, so you can visit the place of your interest & pay locally.

 Breakfast, transfer to Tribhuvan International Airport for departing from Nepal.